kgeographer/linking-linked-places/README.md

 The project's planned work products include:

-* **GeoJSON-T**, adding temporal ("when") elements to GeoJSON, making it suitable for representing
+* [**GeoJSON-T**](https://github.com/kgeographer/topotime/wiki/GeoJSON%E2%80%90T), adding temporal ("when") elements to GeoJSON, making it suitable for representing
+	* attestations of historical geographic movement, such as journeys, routes, and flows (e.g. of commodities, people, or information)
 	* historical gazetteer records
-	* attestations of historical geographic movement, such as journeys, routes, and flows (e.g. of commodities, people, or information)
 	* historical periods
+* **Linked Places**, a web application with a web map linked to a traditional timeline and/or _temporal geometry_ visualizations
-* **Topotime.js**, a JavaScript library for rendering GeoJSON-T data to a web map linked to a traditional timeline and/or _temporal geometry_ visualizations.
-Its dependencies will include the Leaflet, Simile Timeline, and D3 libraries, as well as...
+* **topotime.js**, a JavaScript library for rendering GeoJSON&#8209;T data in web apps such as Linked Places.
+Its dependencies at the moment include the Leaflet, Simile Timeline, and D3 libraries, as well as [...TBD]
-* **Topotime.py**, a Python program for generating _temporal geometries_ from GeoJSON&#8209;T data
+* **topotime.py**, a Python package that reads GeoJSON&#8209;T data and can (a) generate and analyze _temporal geometries_; (b) perform basic network measures

-All of these are under active development, so the contents of this repo are dynamic "works-in-progress."
+All of these are under active development or in a design phase, so the contents of this repo are dynamic "works-in-progress."
 Comments, suggestions, and reasonably polite brickbats are welcome.

 Documentation will be maintained on the Topotime [project wiki](https://github.com/kgeographer/topotime/wiki)